faruk369/RentaCar/README.md

 # Rentacar
-A simple car rental app where users can favorite cars, build a trip and confirm their booking(after calculatiions) that shows up in the cart.
+A simple car rental app where users can favorite cars, build a trip and confirm their bookings(after calculatiions) that eventually show up in the cart.

  ![image alt](https://github.com/faruk369/RentaCar/blob/a8ec44206cc75ab09cdca0bb41eae23843beeafa/Simulator%20Screenshot%20-%20iPhone%2015%20Pro%20-%202025-01-24)